Learn how to file your taxes in QuickBooks Self-Employed.

 Special notes for our Tax Bundle customers

 - We can only send the info to TurboTax once.
-If you have any new or missed information to add after sending your data to TurboTax, you can still manually enter the information in both TurboTax and QuickBooks.
+If you have any new or missed information to add after you send your data you can still manually enter the info in both TurboTax and QuickBooks.

 QuickBooks tallies up the totals of your healthcare, assets, and actual vehicle expenses throughout the year.
 Use the Tax Summary or Tax Details reports to get these totals.
 TurboTax or your tax pro can use these totals as references.
-To learn more, check out “Why don’t certain deductions export to TurboTax?"